 - Non-dairy if you use a plant-based yogurt for the garnish

 So let’s do a reality check, shall we?

 This is deeply frightening to me – didn’t we just have them?
 Do they really need to happen every single year?

-There are hundreds of recipes for pumpkin soup out there right now, but I love this one because it’s easy and full of warm, spicy fall flavors.
+There are literally hundreds of recipes for pumpkin soup out there right now, but I love this one because it’s easy and full of warm, spicy fall flavors.

 Plus, who on earth doesn’t love eating soup from a coffee mug?